tylergaw/css-typed-om/README.md

 # CSS Typed Object Model Polyfill

 > [!WARNING]
 > This is a fork of the original css-typed-om to continue the excellent foundation built there.
-We may merge this fork back into the original at some point.
+It's still uncertain if we will merge this fork back into the original at some point or if it will remain a separate fork.
 Also note, this is heavy work-in-progress, if you use this in production, things are guaranteed to break or not work at all.
 See Feature Implementation Status below for details.

-A polyfill for using CSS Typed OM in the browser and (I think) jsdom.
+A polyfill for using CSS Typed OM in unsupported browsers and jsdom.

 - [Spec](https://drafts.css-houdini.org/css-typed-om/)
 - [MDN Docs](https://developer.mozilla.org/en-US/docs/Web/API/CSS_Typed_OM_API)